laforge49/gemology/gems/facets/ClusterTagsFacet.md

 A ClusterTagsFacet holds a dict of Tag name/value pairs.
 These are indexed in the #InvertedClusterTagsFacet found in the same Cluster.
-The names are strings without whitespace.
-The names are strings without whitespace.
+The names are strings without whitespaces.
-The values are python scalars.
-The values may include neither lists nor dicts.
+The values are strings without whitespaces or lists of strings without whitespaces.

 ## Tags